ariga/atlas-provider-gorm/README.md

 ### Supported Features
 #### View
+> Note: The view feature is only available for logged-in users, run `atlas login` if you haven't already.
+To learn more about logged-in features for Atlas, visit [Feature Availability](https://atlasgo.io/features#database-features).

 To create a view, you can define the `ViewDef` method on a struct:
 ```go
 type User struct {
   gorm.Model